 The Orleans Market Square located between Rte.
 6A and Old Colony Way in downtown Orleans houses the Artist Cottages .

-The Cottages host a variety of Cape Cod Inspired Artists who’s many mediums of Art bring beauty to their cottages.
-This year we are featuring Photography, Potters, Fabric Art, Home Décor, Painters, Mixed Media and Jewelers.
+The Cottages host a variety of Cape Cod Inspired Artists whose many mediums of Art bring beauty to their cottages.
+We feature Photography, Potters, Fabric Art, Home Décor, Painters, Mixed Media and Jewelers.
 Each artist is juried for their work and exceed the standards of Cape Cod Shoppers.

 Upon arrival you will Stroll through the “Pretty Gate”, walk up the shell path to the delightful 8 cottages to meet the Artists.
-Artists are on property each day, ask them questions and let them share their love of their art with you.
+Artists are on property each day we are open, ask them questions and let them share their love of their art with you.
 This is a great place to shop local for the extraordinary.
-Whether you are buying for yourself, your home, a thank you or special gift to somebody or just for yourself or your home, this is the place to find the unique.
+Whether you are buying for yourself, your home, a thank you or special gift to somebody, this is the place to find the unique.

 While here step on over to the ”Copper Umbrella Water Fountain”.
 You can sit and relax to the soothing sound of the water as it pours over the Umbrella and onto the perfectly placed river stones below.

-If you come by bike, use the “Fishy Bike Rack” to park and lock your bike, sit and have lunch at the picnic table and play a game of Chess on our “Giant Chess Board”.
+If you come by bike, use the “Fish Bike Rack” to park and lock your bike, sit and have lunch from The Hot Chocolate Sparrow or The Food Truck at the picnic table and play a game of Chess on our “Giant Chess Board”.

 Of course, the Biggest of all the art on the property is the Building Size Mural, just across the parking lot.
 This Mural depicts the “Yesterday-Year Railroad Station”.
 This was done as a tribute to the 100-year anniversary of the Train that came into Orleans.